fortanix/salmiac/ENV_VARS.md

 - FS_API_KEY - API key used for authenticating with DSM if the salmiac app is not converted with app certs enabled.

+##### Environment variables that help with application certificates
+- ENCLAVEOS_DISABLE_DEFAULT_CERTIFICATE - If set, can be used to skip fetching a default certificate from CCM
+- NODE_AGENT - The url of the nitro node agent which can be used by salmiac to request application certificates

+Note - Application certificates can't be issued by CCM when ENCLAVEOS_DEBUG is set i.e. when the enclave is running in debug mode.
+Unless the build/app is registered as a debug build in a test-only deployment account.

 ##### Logging related variables
 - ENCLAVEOS_DEBUG - Set to debug to run the enclave in debug mode.